-In Part 1 of my Human-Centered Design series, I argued that comfort is a strategic investment.
-Part 2 looks at a factor that’s just as critical but often overlooked: staff efficiency.
+Human-Centered Design Series, Part 2: In Part 1, I argued that comfort is a strategic investment.
+Part 2 looks at a factor that's just as critical but often overlooked: staff efficiency.

 Poor design forces staff to waste steps, wrestle with technology, and work in uncomfortable spaces.
 The result is burnout, turnover, and weaker outcomes.